exadisme/motivationalChan/README.md

 You are free to use or modify this script as you wish.
 I just whipped it up for fun.

 It is possible that I upgrade this script to use multiple different icons in the future.

+Icon image was not created by me.
+Icon downloaded from https://toppng.com/